Admissions

 The Exploratory Month ends after the first four weeks of attendance, when each family will meet with Red Oak staff to discuss how the student is adjusting to school at Red Oak.
 If at that point the staff and family is in agreement that it is appropriate, full and continuous enrollment is offered and you move to the final ‘Step Seven’-

-Step Seven: Full Enrollment
+Step Six: Full Enrollment

 This is the final step of our admissions process.
 Your student will be fully enrolled and will have a spot guaranteed in their current program in future years.
 If you did not get your first choice of program, or decide you’d like to switch, you can join the waitlist for another program anytime.
 Current students get first priority when new spots open up.